HITECHCRIME/HC_OVERVIEW/README.md

 - laser-gating
 - laser ceiling scissors (lasers shifting horizontally above user's head)
 - concerts are literally audiovisual sets - theatrical almost, with placing importance on pacing, pressurizing and depressurizing the audience, tension vs relax vs intrigue.
+- Look at the BTSM experiences they create (they include narrative experiences, lasers, smoke and colorful glitchy.
+Church of BTSM).
+It is more rave like tho.

 # BLACKLANE_ Electronic soundscapes.